ansible/awx/docs/docsite/rst/userguide/job_templates.rst

 Successful requests result in an entry on the Jobs tab, where the results and history can be viewed.

-While the callback can be accessed via REST, the suggested method of using the callback is to use one of the example scripts that ships with AWX - ``/usr/share/awx/request_tower_configuration.sh`` (Linux/UNIX) or ``/usr/share/awx/request_tower_configuration.ps1`` (Windows).
+While the callback can be accessed via REST, the suggested method of using the callback is to use one of the example scripts that ships with AWX - ``/usr/share/awx/request_awx_configuration.sh`` (Linux/UNIX) or ``/usr/share/awx/request_awx_configuration.ps1`` (Windows).
 Usage is described in the source code of the file by passing the ``-h`` flag, as shown below:

 ::

-  ./request_tower_configuration.sh -h
+  ./request_awx_configuration.sh -h
-  Usage: ./request_tower_configuration.sh <options>
+  Usage: ./request_awx_configuration.sh <options>

-  Request server configuration from Ansible Tower.
+  Request server configuration from AWX.

   OPTIONS:
    -h      Show this message